CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 Once a place of grand feasts and celebrations hosted by the castle's lord, this chamber now serves as a wretched Vermkin mess hall.

 ```
-The western portion of this expansive hall terminates in a rubble-strewn wall, but the remainder remains intact.
+The western portion of this expansive hall terminnates in a rubble-strewn wall, but the remainder remains intact.
 This must have been the castle's grand banquet hall, featuring a lofty 25-foot ceiling.
 Two large wooden tables with plain benches are situated in the center of the room, and a brass brazier filled with glowing coals is tucked into one corner.
 The tables are strewn with dirty dishes, half-empty stew pots, moldy bread remnants, and gnawed bones.
 ```

 This hall is inhabited by seven miserable Vermkins and their leader, a corpulent, irritable Vermkin named Yegg, who possesses 12 hit points.
 Yegg is the Mountainmaw's head cook, cruelly bossing around his unwilling assistants as they prepare food for the tribe.
-If Yegg is eliminated, any surviving Vermkins will flee to the east or west, avoiding the north door due to the trap in area 2.
+If Yegg is eliminnated, any surviving Vermkins will flee to the east or west, avoiding the north door due to the trap in area 2.

 #### **Awarding Skill & Destiny Points**